AzadChahal/azadchahal/README.md

                - ![alt text](image-14.png)
                - ![alt text](image-15.png)

-        - Numbers
-            - Numbers are used quite often in programming to keep score in games, represents data in visualizations, store information, store information in web application, and so on.
+        - _Numbers_: Numbers are used quite often in programming to keep score in games, represents data in visualizations, store information, store information in web application, and so on.
 Python treats numbers in several different ways, depending on how they're being used.
 Let's first look at how Python manages integers, because they're simplest to work with

             - Integers
                 - You can add (+), subtract (-), multiple (*), and divide (/) integers in Python.